ishankhare07/imapfw.github.io/_posts/project/2016-03-04-documentation-and-gitter.md

 Leveraging them is a good thing for most open source projects.
 Even fresh starting projects like imapfw can seriously benefit from the tools they provide.

 Here are those I enabled.
-Select the best tools is not hard as long as you know what you want.
+Selecting the best tools is not hard as long as you know what you want.
 My mandatory criteria for this project are:

 * clear limitations regarding the free services they provide;
 * as much as open source code as possible;